veetech-ai/fc-kiosk-server/README.md

 ```

 ## packages
-The project also requires the `GITHUB_AUTH_TOKEN` to install some of our custom npm packages.
+The project also requires the `VEETECH_GITHUB_AUTH_TOKEN` to install some of our custom npm packages.
 Use the following command to add the variable into your environment.
 Get your token from GitHub with [this](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) help.
 ```
-export GITHUB_AUTH_TOKEN=ghp_<Enter ACCESS TOKEN>
+export VEETECH_GITHUB_AUTH_TOKEN=ghp_<Enter ACCESS TOKEN>
 ```

 `npm install`  or `npm ci`